Two-Step Meta-Learning for Time-Series Forecasting Ensemble: Related work

-The main difference of FFORMA approach over FFORMS and other forecasting method recommendation systems referenced above is that combination weights for a pool of models in an ensemble is recommended instead of a single best model.
-Building upon success of FFORMA we propose to simplify meta-learning by decomposing it into two separate regression tasks, where A1 assistant ranks the pool of potential time series models and A2 assistant recommends ensemble size to cap the ranked list.
+The main difference of FFORMA and M5 approaches over FFORMS and other forecasting method recommendation systems referenced above is that weights for a pool of models in an ensemble are recommended instead of a single best model.
+A detailed overview of historical meta-learning approaches can be found in~\cite{MaFiles2021}.
+Building upon the success of FFORMA, we propose to simplify meta-learning by decomposing it into two separate regression tasks, where A1 assistant ranks the pool of potential time-series models and A2 assistant recommends ensemble size to cap the ranked list.
+Such simplification avoids the tedious process of weight tuning and could diminish overfitting risk due to overtuning.